Black Box (TV series)

-Black Box is an American psychological medical drama television series which ran for one season, from April 24 to July 24, 2014, and starred Kelly Reilly and Vanessa Redgrave, on ABC.
+Black Box is an American psychological medical drama television series which ran for one season on ABC from April 24 to July 24, 2014, and stars Kelly Reilly and Vanessa Redgrave.
 The program had a straight-to-series order with a 13-episode commitment.
-The series was created by Amy Holden Jones and is co-produced by Ilene Chaiken, Bryan Singer, Oliver Obst, and Anne Thomopoulos.
+The series was created by Amy Holden Jones and co-produced by Ilene Chaiken, Bryan Singer, Oliver Obst, and Anne Thomopoulos.
 After one season, ABC canceled Black Box on August 7, 2014.

 Plot

 Dr. Catherine Black is a famous neurologist who secretly has bipolar disorder.
 The only person who knows is her psychiatrist, Dr. Helen Hartramph, who has been with Catherine since her first break and has been a maternal figure for Catherine since her mother, who also had bipolar disorder, committed suicide.